THE ADVANCED OVERALL CHAMPIONSHIP

-(You must compete in all three prop divisions to be eligible and have a higher accumulative score to win the Overall Championship.
+You must compete in all three prop divisions to be eligible and have a higher accumulative score to win the Overall Championship.
 A competitor who only competes in ball events may have a higher accumulative score than someone who competes with balls, rings and clubs but would not be eligible to win the Overall Championship because they only demonstrated ball skills.
 However someone who competes with balls, rings and clubs must still beat their score to win the Overall Championship.
-Basically we're saying you're not gonna win just because you may be the only one who participates in all three prop category competitions.
 You also have to have a higher score than any other competitor's accumulative score regardless of which prop categories they compete in.
 For the olympic team event, a minimum of three and maximum of five team members may choose collectively to compete in a total of three events per prop category but each team member may only compete in each event a maximum of one time and a minimum of zero times.
 For example, each team may have a total of 3 entries for the ball short program, 3 entries for the ring short program, and 3 entries for the club short program.
 The same applies to all other events.